-- (i) Employees may be required to be on standby outside normal rostered working hours. - (ii) Employees on standby will be paid at the rate of one third their hourly rate for the time they are required to standby. - (iii) Employees required to be on standby shall have access to a pager and mobile phone, subject to availability. - (iv) The minimum time an employee will be on stand-by is: - (a) 24 hours on a rostered day off; or - (b) all hours between the finishing time and starting time of the next day on rostered days on.

-- (v) Duty Officers will be paid at standby rates for the time outside normal rostered working hours that they are required to be on call. - (vi) Should an incident occur and be declared, payment will be in accordance with incident conditions and charged to the respective incident.
-A Duty Officer will have access to a OEH vehicle (with radio), mobile phone and pager. - (vii) Employees directed to wear a pager, and required to respond to any messages after hours, will be paid standby rates for the time they are on standby. - (viii) The parties agree to monitor the operation of standby arrangements during the life of this Agreement.
+- (i) Employees may be required to be on standby outside normal rostered working hours. - (ii) Employees on standby may elect to be paid or accumulate Time In Lieu at the rate of one third their hourly rate for the time they are required to standby. - (iii) Employees required to be on standby shall have access to a mobile phone. - (iv) The minimum time an employee will be on standby is: - (a) 24 hours on a rostered day off; or - (b) all hours between the finishing time and starting time of the next day on rostered days on. - (v) Duty Officers will be paid at standby rates for the time outside normal rostered working hours that they are required to be on call. - (vi) Should an incident occur and be declared, payment will be in accordance with incident conditions and charged to the respective incident.
+A Duty Officer will have access to a mobile phone. - (vii) Employees directed to be required to respond to any messages after hours, will be paid standby rates for the time they are on standby. - (viii) The parties agree to monitor the operation of standby arrangements during the life of this Agreement.

-30. RECREATION LEAVE
+28. RECREATION LEAVE

-- (i) Flight Officers will receive 6 weeks recreation leave per year. - (ii) Annual leave loading is included in base salary. - (iii) Flight officers are required to take the equivalent of a minimum of 10 continuous days of Annual Leave in any leave year (1 December to 30 November). - (iv) Annual leave can be taken with a combination of Leave Without Pay or Flexleave, subject to OEH convenience. - (v) Officers receiving 6 weeks annual leave may accrue a maximum of 50 days leave. - (vi) Officers may apply to accrue leave in excess of the relevant maximum in accordance with the provisions of the Public Sector Employment and Management Act, 2002 as varied. - (ix) Employees working in the Western Division of the State, as defined in the 2nd schedule of the Crown Lands Consolidation Act, 1913, shall accrue an extra 5 working days annual leave per year. - (x) A staff member entitled to additional recreation leave under clause (ix) can elect at any time to cash out the additional recreation leave.
+- (i) Employees will receive six (6) weeks recreation leave per year. - (ii) Annual leave loading is included in base salary. - (iii) Employees are required to take the equivalent of a minimum of 10 continuous days of Annual Leave in any leave year (1 December to 30 November). - (iv) Annual leave can be taken with a combination of Leave Without Pay or Flex Leave, subject to OEH convenience. - (v) Employees receiving six (6) weeks annual leave may accrue a maximum of 50 days leave.

+- (vi) An employee may apply to accrue leave in excess of the relevant maximum in accordance with the provisions of the Government Sector Employment Act 2013 as varied. - (ix) Employees working in the Western Division of the State, as defined in the 2nd schedule of the Crown Lands Consolidation Act, 1913, shall accrue an extra five (5) working days annual leave per year. - (x) An employee entitled to additional recreation leave under clause (ix) can elect at any time to cash out the additional recreation leave.

-31. CONCESSIONAL LEAVE
+29. CONCESSIONAL LEAVE

-(i) Flight officers shall be entitled to the concessional leave granted from time to time by the Premier.
+Employees shall be entitled to the concessional leave granted from time to time by the Premier.

-32. TRAVELLING COMPENSATION LEAVE
+30. TRAVELLING COMPENSATION LEAVE

-(i) Travelling time accrued within the timeframe under the provisions of the Crown Employees (Public Service Conditions of Employment) Award 2009 shall be taken within one (1) month of such time accruing unless otherwise authorised by the manager.

-(ii) All other travelling compensation conditions of the Crown Employees (Public Service Conditions of Employment) Award 2009 shall continue to apply.
+- (i) Travelling time accrued within the timeframe under the provisions of the Crown Employees (Public Service Conditions of Employment) Reviewed Award 2009 shall be taken within one (1) month of such time accruing unless otherwise authorised by the Manager, Flight Operations. - (ii) All other travelling compensation conditions of the Crown Employees (Public Service Conditions of Employment) Reviewed Award 2009 shall continue to apply.

-33. SICK LEAVE
+31. SICK LEAVE

-- (i) Sick leave entitlements provided for in this agreement will be 15 days per year in accordance with Clause 79 and Clause 80 of the Crown Employees (Public Service Conditions of Employment) Award 2009 as varied and the Part 5 of the Public Sector Management (General) Regulation, 2009. - (ii) Employees may be granted special sick leave in addition to the annual or accumulative entitlement and its application is reserved for occasions of long term sickness only. - (iii) Special Sick Leave shall be granted subject to the employee being absent for a continuous period of at least 2 months and that the employee has exhausted or will exhaust all normal sick leave entitlements. - (iv) The grant of Special Sick Leave will be considered on a case by case basis at the discretion of the Chief Executive.
+- (i) Sick leave entitlements provided for in this agreement will be 15 days per year in accordance with Clause 79 and Clause 80 of the Crown Employees (Public Service Conditions of Employment) Reviewed Award 2009 as varied and the Part 3 of the Public Sector Employment Regulation 2014. - (ii) Employees may be granted Special Sick Leave in addition to the annual or accumulative entitlement and its application is reserved for occasions of long term sickness only. - (iii) Special Sick Leave shall be granted subject to the employee being absent for a continuous period of at least two (2) months and that the employee has exhausted or will exhaust all normal sick leave entitlements. - (iv) The grant of Special Sick Leave will be considered on a case by case basis at the discretion of the Chief Executive.